mpfeifer1/BashRC/README.md

 BashRC
 ======

 This is my BashRC file.
 It runs several commands every time my terminal is started.
+Don't forget to show hidden files when installing!